 There are several ways you can help your loved one manage their medication administration effectively at home:

-1. Get organized.
-Review their medication list and make a schedule that details which pills to take upon waking, at breakfast, at lunch, in the afternoon, at supper, or before bed.
+- Get organized.
+Review their medication list and make a schedule detailing which pills to take upon waking, at breakfast, lunch, in the afternoon, supper, or before bed.
 Ensure to screen for interactions between medications.

-2. Investigate.
-Take a look at the most recent prescription fill date and compare it to the number of pills remaining in the bottle.
+- Investigate.
+Look at the most recent prescription fill date and compare it to the number of pills remaining in the bottle.
 Does the math add up?
-This can help you understand how accurately your loved one has been managing their medication schedule.
+This can help you understand how accurately your loved one has managed their medication schedule.

-3. Don’t forget about OTC meds.
-Over-the-counter medications may react with prescriptions or cause unnecessary side effects or risk.
+- Don’t forget about OTC meds.
+Over-the-counter medications may react with prescriptions or cause unnecessary side effects or risks.

-4. Talk to a pharmacist.
-Bring the schedule you created and the over-the-counter medications in use to your pharmacist for review.
+- Talk to a pharmacist.
+Bring the schedule you created and the over-the-counter medications to your pharmacist for review.
 He or she can help you identify redundancies, interactions, and inefficiencies.

-7. Set up meds in advance.
-Use a pill planner or digital medication administration system to take the burden of planning and calculating off of your loved one.
+- Set up meds in advance.
+Use a pill planner or digital medication administration system to take the burden of planning and calculating off your loved one.

-9. Expect your loved one to resist a little.
-When children care for parents, role reversal can be challenging.
-Loved ones may feel as if you’re telling them what to do or you don’t trust their ability.
+- Expect your loved one to resist a little.
+When children care for their parents, role reversal can be challenging.
+Loved ones may feel you’re telling them what to do or don’t trust their ability.

 Learn More About Skilled Home Care